 Let me know what you think and how this works for you by commenting below.

-Daniel Bussius is a marketing agency CEO, an award-winning Marketing Consultant and one of the top Infusionsoft Certified Partners in the world.
-Daniel holds a number of marketing certifications, including being the world's only StoryBrand Certified Agency and Infusionsoft Certified Partner.
-He is a member of the Infusionsoft Partner Advisory Group as well as a Digital Marketer and PlusThis Certified Partner.
-Daniel's agency offers full service digital marketing, strategy, creative, and execution.
+Daniel is the CEO for the award-winning full-service digital agency, Built By Love.
+He is also an award-winning Marketing Consultant that has been flown around the world to consult for and train CEO’s and marketing agency owners.
+He is one of the top Infusionsoft/Keap Certified Partners in the world.
+Daniel holds a number of acclaimed marketing certifications, including being the world’s only StoryBrand Certified Agency and Infusionsoft/Keap Certified Partner.
+He is a member of the Infusionsoft/Keap Partner Advisory Group as well as a Digital Marketer Certified Partner, PandaDocs Gold Partner, Memberium Partner and PlusThis Certified Partner.
+Daniel’s agency, Built By Love, offers full-service digital marketing, strategy, creative, and execution.
 You can learn more at: Built By Love (full-service agency): www.builtbylove.agency Daniel Bussius Consulting (strategic consulting): www.danielbussius.com In The Mix Agency (live events): www.itmpromos.com

 7 Mistakes To Avoid When Planning Goals